libsndfile/libsamplerate/docs/api.md

 to the top of any function that call any of the following functions.
 You will also need to link you binary with the libsamplerate library.

-The API allows three methods for accessing the capabilies of the library:
+The API allows three methods for accessing the capabilities of the library:

 - A [simple interface](api_simple.md) which can sample rate convert a single block of samples (one or more channels) in one go.
 The simple API is less